Space explorers seek alliances with power companies to accomplish new missions

 Technologies using radioisotopes have been identified as one important component required to achieve a diversified supply of power in space.
 Radioisotope systems can provide a baseline continuous supply of electricity and heat; operational safety, by assuring long-term continuity and autonomy; competitive mass to power ratios and increased science return by increasing access to the remote regions of the solar system.

 The ESA Innovation Exchange – Radioisotopes for Science, Exploration and Applications on 27-28 June 2018 at ESTEC in Noordwijk – offered the European space community and potential international partners the opportunity to discuss the role, implications and impacts of European space nuclear power systems utilising americium-241 in exploration efforts as well as the diverse non-space uses of americium-241 as a product in its own right, or as a component of energy systems.

 - Sharing the state-of-the-art of the 241 Americium for space and non-space purposes,

 - Radioisotope applications in electrical and thermal power generation,

 - Building a comprehensive and innovative business case assuring sustainability and satisfaction of the overall needs,

 - Understanding and responding to the potential needs of different stakeholders, and

 - Building international partnerships

-This Innovation Exchange is open to participants from the space and non-space sectors.
-Broad participation from industry, academia, the public sector and research entities is encouraged to maximise the benefits and outcomes of the event.
+This Innovation Exchange was open to participants from the space and non-space sectors.
+Broad participation from industry, academia, the public sector and research entities was encouraged to maximise the benefits and outcomes of the event.

 The committee is chaired by ESA with input from diverse affiliations such as University of Leicester, Observatoire de Paris, European JRC-Karlsruhe, UK National Nuclear Laboratory, UK Space Agency, French Space Agency – Centre national d’études spatiales CNES and the World Nuclear Association.